Ukrainian Developers Life and Working Process in War Conditions

 Work of Ukrainian Developers: How Has it Changed during the First Weeks of the War?

 Developer life in Ukraine during the first weeks of the war was quite challenging.
 The air-raid warnings became a daily routine, and the basement was like a second home — everyday stress and worrying about family and friends.
 According to the Kyiv Metro Chief, from the beginning of the war till the 15th of March, the metro stations became a shelter for more than 15 000 people.
 Then they moved to the basements and shelters and had to work there.

 Did they give up?
 No. If there is a will, there is a way!
-Ukrainian developers valiantly support the economy of Ukraine, donate money to charity and work for foreign companies to show the strength of our people.
+Ukrainian developers valiantly support the economy of Ukraine, donate money to charity and work for foreign companies to show the strength of our people (you can hire developers from Ukraine to support our economy and overcome worldwide IT talent gap).
 They can deal with any project if they adjust to working from the basement under bombing.

 Developer Life in Kharkiv: Real Story

 Kharkiv is one of the Ukrainian cities which struggled during the war.
 Many people had to leave their homes, but many IT developers stayed in Kharkiv.
 What is developer life in Kharkiv today, and how did it?
 We had an opportunity to talk with Python developer Aleksandr who shared his story.

 Aleksandr is one of Python developers who remains in Ukraine and stayed in his home city from the beginning of the war.
 He was hiding at a metro station for the first week when it all started.